lcp102/co2sense/upstart.md

   }
   lastHit = latestHit;
 }
-void upon_terminate(int sig){
+/*this is when the parent process itself is forced terminated*/ void upon_terminate(int sig){
   printf("Parent service is being shutdown..");
   kill(pid, SIGTERM); // we are sending this back to the waitpid call.